jesse-ai/docs/docs/docs/optimize/executing-the-optimize-mode.md

 Once a certain amount of iterations is completed, Jesse will add results to the JSON file.

 ## When is the optimization over?
 After starting the optimize mode, first, the initial population is generated.
 There is a progress bar telling you how long you have to wait until it's done.
 During this period, no optimization is being done.
-It's just a random generation of the DNAs.
+It's just a random generation of the DNA.

 Then, the "evolving" phase begins.
 You will see a progress bar for this phase too, but you don't need to pay much attention to it.
 Remember that the point of the optimize mode is not to find the perfect parameters, but it is to find a few good ones.
 Why?
 Because the perfect ones also have a higher chance of being [over-fit](/docs/optimize/overfitting.html).

 Remember that all you need as the result of running the optimize mode is the DNA string.
-And you can see them at anytime in the monitoring dashboard.
+And you can see them at any time in the monitoring dashboard.
 Hence, once you see a few DNAs that are resulting good in both training and testing set, then copy those DNAs, [and use them](/docs/optimize/dna-usage.html) to run separate backtests on your validation period.
 If that performed well, then you're good to go.